 Welcome to the LoadRunner tutorial.
-The tutorial is a self-paced guide that leads you through the process of load testing, and helps familiarize you with the LoadRunner testing environment.
+This self-paced guide leads you through the process of load testing, and helps familiarize you with the LoadRunner testing environment.

-- Lessons 1 through 4 describe how to develop a Vuser script using VuGen - the Virtual User Generator.
+Learn how to develop a Vuser script using VuGen—LoadRunner's Virtual User Generator.

-- Lessons 5 and 6 explain how to design and run load tests using the LoadRunner Controller.
+Learn how to design and run load tests using LoadRunner's Controller.

-- Lesson 7 introduces the Analysis tool, showing you how to create graphs and reports which will help you analyze your load test.
+Learn how to use the Analysis tool to create graphs and reports to analyze your load test.

 LoadRunner contains the following components: